- Articles & Commentary

 - About the Council

 The Middle East Policy Council is a 501(c)(3) nonprofit organization founded in 1981 whose mission is to contribute to American understanding of the political, economic and cultural issues that affect U.S. interests in the Middle East.
-This is accomplished through three programs: the quarterly journal Middle East Policy (the most influential policy publication on the region); the Capitol Hill Conference Series for policymakers and their staffs offering multiple points of view on complex issues; and our acclaimed professional-development workshops for K-12 educators.
+This is accomplished through three programs: the quarterly journal Middle East Policy (the most influential policy publication on the region); the Capitol Hill Conference Series for policymakers and their staffs offering multiple points of view on complex issues; and our acclaimed national outreach for students, educators and other civic leaders.

 Journal subscriptions are available through Wiley-Blackwell Publishing; the other two programs are free of charge.
 We believe that knowledge, insight and perspective are the paths to understanding, and strive to provide these through our nonpartisan programming and this website.
 A separate site, Teachmideast.org, serves the specific needs of educators.